 There are only 18 species of penguins, yet they are some of the most familiar and most easily recognizable birds in the world.
-Unfortunately, many of them are also extremely vulnerable to climatic changes, pollution, predators, oil spills and other hazards.
-Only five penguin species are not endangered, vulnerable or threatened according to BirdLife International and its conservation monitoring, but all hope does not need to be lost for these iconic birds.
+Unfortunately, many of them are also extremely vulnerable to climate change, pollution, predators, oil spills and other hazards.
+Only five penguin species are not endangered, vulnerable or threatened according to BirdLife International and its conservation monitoring, but all hope is not lost for these iconic birds.

 Learning the different types of penguins and recognizing each distinct species is a critical first step to be sure all penguins are protected.

 Even though there aren't many distinct species of penguins, they can be divided into several groups of the most closely related species.
-These groups are based not only on physical characteristics, but also on genetic testing that has determined how closely related different penguins are and how closely they evolved from penguin ancestors.
+These groups are based not only on physical characteristics and appearances, but also on genetic testing that has determined how closely related different penguins are and how closely they evolved from early penguin ancestors.
 There are four main types of penguins...

 - Large or Great Penguins

 The two largest penguin species, the king penguin and emperor penguin, are so much larger than other penguin species that they are a distinct group of their own.
 Emperor penguins can weigh up to 50-90 pounds (22-40 kilograms), and can be as tall as 40-48 inches (101-122 centimeters) in height.
-King penguins are slightly smaller but are still far larger than other penguin species.
+King penguins are slightly smaller than their emperor cousins but are still far larger than any other penguin species.

 - Brush-Tailed Penguins